dashs20/crabsim_lite/README.md

 ![CrabSim Lite Logo](crablite.png)

-CrabSim Lite is a lightweight, Python-based dynamics simulation environment designed for modeling rigid bodies equipped with rotors, specifically focusing on bicopter configurations.
+CrabSim Lite is a lightweight, Python-based dynamics simulation environment designed for modeling rigid bodies equipped with rotors, focusing primarily on bicopter configurations.
 It provides a modular approach to simulating complex interactions between body motion, rotor reaction torques, tilting actuator dynamics, and thrust-generated moments.

 ## Purpose

-The primary goal of CrabSim Lite is to capture the major dynamics of an RC, ~1-2kg bicopter (crabcopter) to facilitate experimentation with high-performance GNC (Guidance, Navigation, and Control) algorithms, including rate control and control allocation.
+The primary goal of CrabSim Lite is to capture the major dynamics of an RC, ~1-2kg bicopter (crabcopter) to facilitate experimentation with high-performance Guidance, Navigation, and Control (GNC) algorithms.
+This includes rate control, control allocation, and closed-loop testing before real-world deployment.

 ## Features

-- **Rigid Body Dynamics:** Simulate 6-DOF (currently focused on 3-DOF angular) dynamics of a rigid body.
+- **Rigid Body Dynamics:** Simulate 6-DOF (currently focused on 3-DOF angular) dynamics of a rigid body using a robust Runge-Kutta 4th order (RK4) integrator.
-- **Advanced Rotor Modeling:** Supports modeling rotors as both reaction wheels (for torque) and thrusters (for force), including gyroscopic effects.
+- **Advanced Rotor Modeling:** Supports modeling rotors as both reaction wheels (for gyroscopic and reaction torques) and thrusters (for thrust-generated moments).
-- **GNC System:** Integrated Guidance, Navigation, and Control system including:
+- **GNC System Integration:**
-    - **PID Control:** Configurable PID controllers for rate management.
+    - **PID Control:** Configurable 3-axis PID controllers for rate management with anti-windup.
-    - **Control Allocation:** Sophisticated motor/servo mixing logic to map desired moments to actuator commands.
+    - **Control Allocation:** Sophisticated mixing logic that maps desired 3-axis moments and throttle requests to specific motor speeds and servo angles.
+Computes maximum actuation authority dynamically to avoid control saturation.
-- **Numerical Integration:** Uses a robust Runge-Kutta 4th order (RK4) integrator for accurate state updates.
-- **YAML Configuration:** Easily configure vehicle parameters and GNC settings using YAML files.
+- **YAML Configuration:** Easy parameterization of physical properties, actuator limits, and PID gains without modifying source code.
-- **Data Logging & Visualization:** Support for logging simulation data to CSV and generating detailed PDF reports (Standard and "Smart" versions).
+- **Data Logging & Visualization:** Built-in logging to CSV and sophisticated PDF plotting tools to compare commanded vs. actual states.

+## Plant Assumptions & Modeling Simplifications

+To balance simulation speed with fidelity for ~1-2kg RC scale vehicles, CrabSim Lite employs several explicit plant assumptions in its physical models (`plants.py`):

+1. **Servo kinematics are independent of vehicle dynamics:** Servo angles and rates are strictly governed by their internal first-order transfer functions and are not affected by external aerodynamic loads or the vehicle's motion.
+On an RC scale, servos are highly geared and powerful enough that this is generally representative of real performance.
+2. **Motor kinematics are independent of vehicle dynamics:** Motor spin rates and accelerations are assumed to follow their own independent first-order transfer function models and are not slowed down by vehicle maneuvers or opposing airflow.
+This is a valid approximation given the torque of powerful brushless motors typical at this scale.
+3. **Tilting mechanisms are massless (zero inertia):** The simulation models the gyroscopic inertia of the spinning rotor (`H_rotor`), but assumes the actual physical tilting mechanism (the servo arm, mount, and motor housing) has no inertia (`H_tilt = 0`).
+This is practically valid because in practice $H_{rotor} \gg H_{tilt}$, meaning the gyroscopic forces dominate the actuator dynamics.

-## Project Structure
+## Repository Structure

+- **Simulation Core:**
-- `plants.py`: Contains physical models for rigid bodies, rotors, and the `bicopter` assembly.
+  - `plants.py`: Physical plant models for simple rigid bodies, rotors, and the composite `bicopter` assembly.
-- `gnc.py`: Implements the GNC system, including the `gnc` class, `allocator`, and `pid` controllers.
+  - `gnc.py`: GNC system components including the `smart_PID` controller, control `allocator`, and main `gnc` loop.
-- `integrator.py`: Implements the RK4 integration algorithm.
+  - `integrator.py`: Numerical integration utilities (RK4).
+  - `tf.py`: Contains basic transfer functions used for actuator models.
-- `util.py`: Utility functions for inertia calculations, unit conversions, and lookup tables.
+  - `util.py`: Math and physics utility functions (unit conversions, inertia tensors, 1D lookups).
-- `tf.py`: Coordinate transformations and transfer function utilities.
+- **Simulation Scripts:**
-- `sim_cl.py`: Closed-loop simulation script demonstrating autonomous control.
+  - `sim_cl.py`: Closed-loop simulation script demonstrating autonomous GNC stabilization and tracking.
-- `sim_ol.py`: Open-loop simulation script for manual actuator commanding.
+  - `sim_ol.py`: Open-loop simulation for manual actuator commands or basic step-response testing.
-- `csv_to_pdf_smart.py`: Advanced post-processing script to convert simulation logs into detailed PDF plots (Commanded vs. Actual).
+- **Tools & Utilities:**
-- `verify_allocator.py`: Script to verify the control allocation logic against expected physical outputs.
+  - `verify_allocator.py`: Validation script for testing control allocation logic independently.
-- `sympy_alloc.py`: Symbolic derivation of the allocation matrix using SymPy.
+  - `sympy_alloc.py`: Script using SymPy to symbolically derive the inverse allocation matrix.
+  - `csv_to_pdf.py` / `csv_to_pdf_smart.py`: Parsing and plotting scripts to turn `log.csv` into detailed PDF visualizations (e.g., `log_smart.pdf`).
+- **Configuration (YAML):**
+  - `crabcopter.yaml`: Physical dimensions, mass properties, and hardware specifications (motor/servo time constants).
+  - `crabcopter_gnc.yaml`: Configuration for the allocator constraints (geometry and motor mapping).
+  - `smart_PID.yaml`: Controller configuration including PID gains and integral limits for the X, Y, and Z axes.

-## Quick Start
+## Installation & Quick Start

-1. **Install Dependencies:**
+1. **Clone the repository & Install Dependencies:**
+   Ensure you have Python 3 installed.
+Install the required packages:
    ```bash
    pip install -r requirements.txt
    ```

 2. **Run a Closed-Loop Simulation:**
-   Execute the `sim_cl.py` script to run a simulation with the GNC system active.
+   Execute `sim_cl.py` to run the default simulation scenario.
    ```bash
    python sim_cl.py
    ```
-   This will generate a `log.csv` file.
+   This generates a `log.csv` file containing the state history.

-3. **Visualize Results:**
+3. **Visualize the Results:**
-   Use the `csv_to_pdf_smart.py` script to generate a visual report comparing commanded and actual states.
+   Use the smart post-processing script to generate performance plots.
    ```bash
    python csv_to_pdf_smart.py
    ```
-   The output will be saved as `log_smart.pdf`.

-## Configuration

-The simulation and GNC systems are configured via YAML files:
-- `crabcopter.yaml`: Defines physical properties of the vehicle (mass, dimensions, motor lookup).
-- `crabcopter_gnc.yaml`: Defines GNC settings (PID gains, allocator constraints).
-- `smart_PID.yaml`: Specialized PID configuration.

-## Core Components

-### `bicopter` (`plants.py`)
-A high-level class that assembles the rigid body and two tilting rotor assemblies (PX and NX).
-It handles the propagation of state based on actuator commands.

-### `gnc` (`gnc.py`)
-Manages the control loop, taking desired setpoints and current states to produce actuator commands via PID controllers and a control allocator.

-### `allocator` (`gnc.py`)
-Maps desired 3-axis moments and throttle requests to specific motor speeds and servo angles.
-It uses an inverted actuator-to-moment matrix derived in `sympy_alloc.py`.
+   Open the generated `log_smart.pdf` to see the commanded versus actual rates, forces, and moments over time.

 ---

-*Developed for high-fidelity, lightweight dynamics research.*
+*CrabSim Lite - Developed for high-fidelity, lightweight dynamics research.*